top of page

 Vanderbilt University

-I saw a presentation on YouTube by Dr. Andre Diedrich of VU about VNS implant research and its effects on POTS.
+I saw a presentation on YouTube by Dr. Andre Diedrich of VU about VNS implant research and its effects on depression!
 There seemed to be hope.
-So much promising early research.
+There's so much promising early research.
 I was inspired to become a research participant.
-He urged those with POTS to participate through the university.
+He urged those with this condition to participate through the university.
 I did as was suggested in this recent 2019 video.
-In 2021, I contacted their autonomic clinic to start the lengthy, grueling referral process.
-It involved getting a detailed referral letter from my GP, getting my orthostatic vitals professionally taken by them and documented 3 times, and I had to bring all my diagnostic paperwork, tests, and medical records to my GP.
+In 2021, I contacted their clinic to start the lengthy, grueling referral process.
+It involved getting a detailed referral letter from my GP, getting my vitals professionally taken by them and documented, and I had to bring all my diagnostic paperwork, tests, and medical records to my GP.
 She didn't play.
-So whilst flaring with POTS and being very weak and dizzy, I rushed around to the printer store several times in between eating to organize and print my life's history.
+So whilst flaring and being very weak and dizzy, I rushed around to the printer store several times in between eating to organize and print my life's history.
 I'll spare you the details.
 It was a lot.
 I sure as hell got it done on time for my appointment.
 I ended up in the hospital!
 From such exhaustion, dizziness, dehydration and stomach pain, I was taken by ambulance the next day to the ER where I spent 10 hours.

 I would do anything to get this VNS...clearly.